mikr/RestartLessOften/README.md

 If you get this running you can try to run GLExample on an iOS device which should also work but this is usually more likely to fail.
 Change `self.paused` several times between YES and NO and build and see if it works for you.

 DrawExample is a simple Cocoa app with a `-drawRect:` method in `DrawView.m` that you can modify as well at runtime.
 Try commenting out some drawing code and just build.

+MixedDrawExample is effectively DrawExample with an additional view written in Swift.
+The code of both the Objective-C and the Swift view can be changed at runtime without restarting.

 `InstallingRLO.md` explaines all steps necessary to add RestartLessOften into an existing app.
 There are quite some steps and if you follow everything correctly the code updates still might not work.
 `RefactoringForRLO.md` explains how to restructure your code to make better use of RLO.